Cardiovascular Study Guide for the CCRN

 Diagnosis and Treatment

 Patients with these symptoms will undergo several diagnostic studies, including ultrasound, D-dimer testing (which checks serum blood for cross-linked fibrin derivatives), CT scan, pulmonary angiogram, and ventilation-perfusion lung scan (PE).
 If an acute venous thromboembolism is identified, the patient will be started on IV antithrombin medications such as heparin or tPA.
-The patient will also be provided an analgesic for pain.
+The patient will also be provided with an analgesic for pain.

 Surgical removal of the clot or placement of an IVC filter (DVT) may be implemented to prevent the breaking and movement of the clot.
 The patient should have frequent extremity, circulation, and neurological examinations to monitor for dislodgement of the embolism.
 The risk for stroke is high during the treatment of these large clots.
 The patient will also need to be on bed rest with elevation of the affected limb.